obiwankenoobi/JS-for-humans/lib/event_loop.md

 1:fee()
 0:foo()
 ```
-All the stack can do is to put calls on top of it, and pull calls from the top of it when they returned.
+All the stack is doing is to invoke the top function, return and pull it out.
 So on every return of a call your stack will pull the top call of it and move on to the next one.
-And it will loop something like that:
+And it will look something like that:
 ```js
 2:faa() // <== returned
 1:fee()